sillsdev/storybuilder/README.md

 # dependencies

-Need PyDub, ffmpeg, aeneas, sh libraries for python3
+Need PyDub, ffmpeg, aeneas (See https://github.com/sillsdev/aeneas-installer/releases/), pillow (for pil), and os libraries for python3